-Within minutes of arriving in the airport we were swept away by a sea of over eager taxi drivers hoping in vain that we would book their service as the clock rang 4am.
-Stepping through the doors into the steamy air outside of Havana, Cuba awakened a lust for the tropics that had sat quiet for too long.
+Within minutes of arriving in the airport, we were swept away by a sea of over-eager taxi drivers hoping in vain that we would book their service as the clock rang 4 AM.
+Stepping through the doors into the steamy air outside of Havana, Cuba awakened lust for the tropics that had sat quietly for too long.
 I knew in an instant we would love Havana. -Lina Stock on arriving in Cuba

 Havana tours by 1950’s classic car are the only way to explore this colonial city in the Caribbean.
 See the sites that made us fall in love with this conflicted city that we now hold easily on our top 5 favorite cities in the World list.

 Subscribe to our Youtube Channel for more travel videos.